AndreaCS89/ABCU/README.md

 - **How has your work on this project expanded your approach to designing software and developing programs?**

+My work on this project has expended my approach to designing software and developing programs in several ways.
+Through my work, I learned to prioritize user experience by designing intuitive interfaces and consider the needs of the academic advisors in the department of Computer Science at ABCU and the students.
+Also, understanding the requirements given to me by my clients and their feedback has become a crucial aspect in the process of designing these interfaces.
+Additionally, embracing an agile development methodology has become very important to my approach.
+Iteratively refining the solution based on my client's feedback and adapting myself to changing requirements has been a significant aspect of this project.
+Finally, throughout the project I encountered roadblocks that I had to overcome.
+These problems sharpened my problem-solving skills and taught me to approach challenges with a systematic mindset, breaking them down into manageable parts and using any available resources to find solutions.

+Overall, working on this project broadened my perspective on software design and development, emphasizing the importance of modular architecture, efficient algorithms, and agile methodologies.

 - **How has your work on this project evolved the way you write programs that are maintainable, readable, and adaptable?**

+My work on this project he